 This tour will not enter the Church, but there is an article on this site which provides a historical summary of the interior.
 Among the many items of interest you will find are memorials to the Mordaunts and a fresco painting of the crucifixion.

 The Church boasts a magnificent organ.
-The original organ was presented by Miss Anna Higgins of Turvey House in 1838, then, in 1847, Charles Longuet Higgins (1806 – 1885) of Turvey Abbey had installed a more elaborate instrument.
+The original organ was presented by Miss Anna Higgins of Turvey House in 1838, built by Messrs Hill and Davison.
+In 1846, Charles Longuet Higgins (1806 – 1885) of Turvey Abbey had the same company upgrade the workings of the organ, funded by himself and friends.
 In 1852 Charles put forward a proposal for a major renovation of the Church interior, which included another new organ.
 His proposal was accepted and Hill and Sons, the leading organ makers of the time installed the organ in 1855 at a cost of £1600 (equivalent to £220,000 in 2019).
 Charles was a very keen musician and, with the organ installed, introduced an annual two-week festival of choir music where choirs, local and from afar, came to perform.
 At the end of the festival the choirs would be entertained with tea at Turvey Abbey.

 The extensive renovation inside the church was overseen by the architect, Sir George Gilbert Scott, who was heavely involved in the major restorations of medieval churches for much of his life as well being the architect of many iconic buildings such as the Midland Grand Hotel at St Pancras International Station and the Albert Memorial.